chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 ## Mapping tips

 * Instead of dragging-and-dropping a deployment package on the environment, you can right-click the deployment package and select **Deploy**, then right-click the environment and select **Deploy to**.

 * You can manually map deployables by dragging and dropping them on containers in the Workspace.
-The cursor will indicate whether the deployable type can be mapped to the container type.
+The cursor will indicate whether it is possible to map the deployable type to the container type.

 * To remove a deployable from all containers where it is mapped, select it in the left side of the Workspace and click ![Remove deployed from all containers](/images/remove_deployed.png).

 * To remove one mapped deployable from a container, select it in the right side of the Workspace and click ![Remove deployed](/images/button_remove_deployed.png).

 ## Skip a deployment step